jonaphael/dojot-verne/README.md

 ### **Before**

-- Create device in dojot and get device id and tenant.
+- Create a device in Dojot and get a tenant and a device ID.
 - Install [openssl](https://www.openssl.org/), [jq](https://stedolan.github.io/jq/) and [cURL](https://curl.haxx.se/).

 Environment variables